20 years of Kargil war: IAF turns Gwalior Air Base into 'war theatre', reenacts milestones

 -

-Commemorating 20 years of the Kargil War, the IAF Monday turned the Gwalior air base virtually into a conflict theatre, with dramatic reenactment of some of the milestones of the operation in 1999.
+Commemorating 20 years of the Kargil War, the IAF Monday turned the Gwalior air base virtually into a theatre of conflict with a dramatic reenactment of some milestones of the 1999 operation.

 The chief guest for the event is Air Chief Marshal BS Dhanoa.